mhanauer/EWLRS.CARET.Example/README.md

 # covariates on DOS with the various training data set and then calculating the R^2 and RMSE.
 # The data equal the training data we set up earlier and the trControl equals the fitControl function, which tells R
 # to conduct ten cross fold valdiation 10 tens.
+# Cross validation is a process for reducing out of sample error.
+When you only test your predictions on one set of data,
+# it is unclear how well the predictions will hold with new data.
+Therefore, the cross validiation allows the user to break the data into
+# several sections of testing and training data sets so that the model can be tested with new data.
+Here the settings are test the model with
+# ten different test sets and repeat this process ten times.
 # gbm is a Stochastic Gradient Boosting that is used for regression and classification such classifying students as drop out or not.
 # The main point of the function above to produce a model that can provide a probability of a student dropping out based upon the included
 # covariates.
 The function above fits the model to the training set specified by the trControl function.

 # There are four pieces of output.
-Essentially, R is telling us the criteria it used to decide on the best model.
-# First is the interaction depth.
+R uses the RMSE of the models.
+RMSE is measured in the same units as the test set.
+# The CARET package in R uses RMSE to select the best model.
+It choose the first model with an RMSE of .17, which means
+# that when making predictions about a student's drop out rate, it is off about 17%.
 predict(gbmFit1, newdata = head(testing))
 # This gives the probabilities that the students will be dropout.
 It just
 # gives the first few values though.